carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 A group of archivists got together, recognizing that protest and activism surrounding this had initially happened on twitter and other social media.
 There was also a consideration of how this content would be recorded as a part of history, starting with this idea of how these events would be remembered as they transpired on social media.
 Bergis Jules and Ed Summers collected tweets that contained the key word 'ferguson' (the suburb of St. Louis where Brown was killed), collecting 13 million tweets.
-In the process of doing so, they developed a utility named Twarc, short for twitter and archiving.
+In the process of doing so, they developed a utility named twarc, short for twitter and archiving.

 A large part to DocNow is commitment to ethical social media collection.
 Activists and protesters had not consented to be part of an archive, with their content that were on twitter and other places online.
 They were never consulted on if they wanted their content to be remembered long from now.
 A large part of the DocNow was how to build an archive of social media content for the long term, with consent from the content creators.
-For us in the workshop, we will be discussing practices for ethical twitter harvesting before going over instruction on using Twarc.
+For us in the workshop, we will be discussing practices for ethical twitter harvesting before going over instruction on using twarc.

 ## Using the Help

-By using the --help command, you can pull up the syntax guidance and available tools with Twarc.
+By using the --help command, you can pull up the syntax guidance and available tools with twarc.
 You may find this useful as you go through the lessons to learn how to use different tools, or at the end of the workshop as a summary of the tools you have learned.
 Let's run it from our notebook so that we can view it at our convenience.

 Twarc2 is a program, not a line of code.
-To run the Twarc bash command, we start the line with an exclamation point `!`.
+To run the twarc bash command, we start the line with an exclamation point `!`.

 ~~~
 !twarc2 --help
 ~~~
-{: .language-python}
+{: .language-bash}

 ~~~
 Usage: twarc2 [OPTIONS] COMMAND [ARGS]...